 Make your own taco for breakfast or lunch when passing through Dallas/Fort Worth, or try any of the other gourmet cuisine.

 Relax in one of the leather wingback chairs at Dallas/Fort Worth.

 Many of the same amenities are available at the original location in Las Vegas, with a separate menu by Chef Scott Conant.
 An early breakfast of brioche French toast with gianduja whipped cream may not cure your hangover, but it will be a sweet end to a weekend of partying before the trip home.
 The Centurion Lounges, with the exception of LaGuardia, also have shower suites if you need to refresh between connecting flights or if you just spent a day in the summer heat.

 To find out more about the San Francisco location, be sure to check out our in-depth look here.

-The most amazing thing about the Centurion Lounges is that all of these benefits are included in the entry fee, which is waived for Platinum and Centurion Cardholders.
-(Other American Express Cardholders must pay $50 per person.)
+The most amazing thing about the Centurion Lounges is that all of these benefits are included with entry.
 Yes, that means even treatments at the Exhale Spa in Dallas/Fort Worth and Miami, providing chair massages, skin treatments, and manicures - all performed by excellent professionals.

 Or get a massage and facial at the Exhale Spa.